iSatishYadav/jekyll-now/_posts/2017-5-11-How-to-fool-Windows-and-clean-your-C-drive-without-deleting-anything-Without-Admin-access.md

+---
+layout: post
-# How to fool Windows and clean your C drive without deleting anything.
+title: How to fool Windows and clean your C drive without deleting anything.
 Without Admin access.
+---

 If you are a Windows user, changes are you have had ran out of space in C drive, at one point or another.

 This tutorial will help you clean-up C drive using directory links aka [NTFS junction point](https://en.wikipedia.org/wiki/NTFS_junction_point).
 This lets Windows an all other programs believe that the specified directory exists but actually it's just a pointer to the new path which can be on another drive.